 Children's safety is maintained as the highest priority at all times both on and off premises.
 Every attempt is made through carrying out the outings procedure and the exit/entrance procedure to ensure the security of children is maintained at all times.
+Part of that responsibility requires us to know at all times, as far as is reasonable, the whereabouts of our pupils.
 In the unlikely event of a child going missing, our missing child procedure is followed.